September 2022 update:

 The Advisory Team is Alice Sheppard, Lindsay Katsitsakatste Delaronde, romham pàdraig gallacher, and Sarah Lapp-Bourne.

 Much gratitude to funders for making this project possible: Disability Alliance BC, Canada Council for the Arts, BC Arts Council, The Hamber Foundation, and Flux Gallery / MediaNet.
+The Thursday creative pod is grateful for a residency at Dance Victoria Studios.
 Thank-you as well to partner organizations: Dance West Network, and Creative Momentum.

 Image description of the image invite: